 - On your sales page to summarize your offerings.

 - On your company’s About page to explain your company history or mission.

-Here are some templates you can use:
+Here are some templates you can use as website graphics:

 Company about page